 Is there a difference between the advice that you give us and what you tell yourself?
 What I mean is – do you practice what you preach?

 Let me explain something to you – an important principle.
 When I speak to you – I wouldn’t waste my time just for you alone.
 It’s in the hope that I’m hearing it as well.
-Yes – that’s the purpose.
-Agav urcha, I’m letting you listen in.
+Yes, that’s the purpose.
+Agav urcha, I’m letting you listen in as well.

 TAPE E-260 (February 2001)